Hi,

 From India, Kannur

-As far as the contractor is concerned, he is expected to ensure only payment of minimum wages fixed by the government and there is nothing wrong if the salary is far lower than the salary of regular employees of the company where they are working.
-There seems to be no law which makes it obligatory on the part of any employer (not being government) to give employment to the next kin of those employee who dies while on service (compassionate employment) and as the contractor is governed by labour laws meant these private establishments, he has no such obligation by law.
+As far as the contractor is concerned, he is expected to ensure only payment of minimum wages fixed by the government, and there is nothing wrong if the salary is far lower than the salary of regular employees of the company where they are working.
+There seems to be no law that makes it obligatory on the part of any employer (not being government) to give employment to the next of kin of those employees who die while in service (compassionate employment).
+As the contractor is governed by labor laws meant for these private establishments, he has no such obligation by law.

 Regards,